25 Must-See Light Installations at Hayward Gallery's Light Show

 19. Katie Paterson Light bulb to Simulate Moonlight (2009) Set of 289 lightbulbs with halogen filament, frosted coloured shell, 28W, 4500K

-Katie Paterson recreates Moonlight through the use of 289 set of blue lightbulbs as a response to our obsession with recreating daylight.****
+Katie Paterson recreates Moonlight through the use of 289 sets of blue lightbulbs as a response to our obsession with recreating daylight.

-20. Conrad Shawcross Slow Arc Inside a Cube IV (2009) Mechanised system, steel, light, aluminum and motors
+20. Conrad Shawcross Slow Arc Inside a Cube IV (2009) Mechanised system, steel, light, aluminium and motors

 British artist Conrad Shawcross is an interesting interplay of moving light and shadows which provide an almost 3d sculptural experience within the realm of light and movement.